DreadPirateLynx/input-remapper-xautopresets/README.md

 The installer will copy all necessary files to their correct locations, and enable/start the required service

-It is safe to run the installer over a previously installed/currently running version
+It is safe to run `install` over a previously installed/currently running version

 ## Usage